Bank-U/banku-user-service/README.md

 - `UserCreatedEvent`: When a new user is created
 - `UserUpdatedEvent`: When an existing user is updated
 - `UserDeletedEvent`: When a user is deleted
+- `UserLoginEvent`: When a user has logged in

 ### Event Store